NHSDigital/NRLF/README.md

 8. Press the "Publish release" button to complete the release process

 Once your new release has been created, you can then deploy this release through the NRLF environments using the "Persistent Environment Deploy" Github Action.

+If the Consumer API has changed, or the documentation for that API has changed, you will also need to release (NRL Consumer API)[https://github.com/NHSDigital/nrl-consumer-api].

+If the Producer API has changed, or the documentation for that API has changed, you will also need to release (NRL Producer API)[https://github.com/NHSDigital/nrl-producer-api].